shivasiddharth/GassistPi/README.md

 Music streaming has been enabled for both OK-Google and Custom hotwords/wakewords.

-**Due to the Pi Zero's limitations, users are advised to not use the Music streaming fueatures.
-Music streaming will bump the CPU usage on a Pi Zero.**
+**Due to the Pi Zero's limitations, users are advised to not use the Music streaming fueature.
+Music streaming will send the CPU usage of Pi Zero into the orbit.**

 ************************************************
 **FOR NEOPIXEL INDICAOR**